tamert/youtrack-client/README.md

 ## Changelog

+### 2014-10-14 - v1.0.3

+* Added support for long parameter values for method `createIssue` (It was not possible to do a request with more than 8205 chars (InCluod, nginx 414-Error))
+* Improved DocBlocs for Connection class methods

 ### 2014-09-01 - v1.0.2

 * Added more parameters (full support now) for ´executeCommand´.
 Thanks [@1ed](https://github.com/1ed).
 See [Apply Command to an Issue](http://confluence.jetbrains.com/display/YTD5/Apply+Command+to+an+Issue)